MrQR-me/docs/Form_Submitting.md

 ___
 ## Requesting Access

-Oncce your web browser opens the item page if you have not been invited or your access approved you will need to Request Access.
+Once your web browser opens the item page, you will need to Request Access. this will message the site owner tellingthem that you have requested access.

+Keep refreshing the page untill your form opens